starnowski/posjsonhelper/README.md

 ### jsonb_set function wrapper

 Wrapper for [jsonb_set](https://www.postgresql.org/docs/9.5/functions-json.html) function.
-Function sets or replace json property value based on json path.
+The function sets or replaces the value of the JSON property based on the JSON path.
-Please check below example how it can be used with CriteriaUpdate component:
+Check out the following example of how it can be used with the CriteriaUpdate component:

 ```java
 // GIVEN